cybermaggedon/ixbrl-reporter/README.md

 There's a #ixbrl-reporter channel on our Discord server if you want to discuss... https://discord.gg/3cAvPASS6p

+## Note

+The configuration files used by ixbrl-reporter are complex.
+See [`ixbrl-reporter-jsonnet`](https://github.com/cybermaggedon/ixbrl-reporter-jsonnet) for an easier way to manage the configuration files.

+## Summary

+This code is intended for use with `ixbrl-reporter`.

+Using `ixbrl-reporter` requires a complex configuration file, or set of configuration files.
+An internal import/reference mechanism was introduced to allow the configuration files to be modulariesd, but the mechanism is still not ideal.

+This repo implements JSONNET templates for construction of configuration files for `ixbrl-reporter` which makes the matter more manageable.

+Jsonnet (see jsonnet.org) is a programming language (invented by Google) which extends JSON with programming constructs.
+Jsonnet is specifically designed to make it easy to build configuration files; it supports object templating and extension.

 ## iXBRL

 The iXBRL format is commonly used to describe regulatory account information